surniaulula/wpsso/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Refactored several methods to offer selective local caching.
+	* Refactored several methods to offer selective local caching (on by default).
 * **Bugfixes**
 	* None.
 * **Developer Notes**